joopringelberg/perspectives-react/README.md

 rolinstance | The id of the bound rolinstance. rolname | The local name of a Role.
 Use this when embedding the `ExternalViewOfBoundContext` in a `Rollen` component, to select instances of a specific Role.

-Passes values of properties on, just like `View`.
+As this component is composed of `View`, passes the same properties on.

 ### InternalViewOfBoundContext
 Selects the View `viewname` of an InternalRole; expects the Binding of its `role` attribute to be a ExternalRole.
 This Component is the Composition `ViewOnInternalRole <<< ContextOfRole <<< RolBinding`.